How to Make Penicillin at Home (Just in Case SHTF)

 • Open the separator funnel and allow just the ethyl acetate to slowly drip out into a sterile collection container (a mason jar works for this).

 • Now add potassium acetate to the ethyl acetate.
-You’ll need about 1g of potassium acetate for each 100ml of solution you have.
+You’ll need about 1g of potassium acetate for each 100ml of solution.

 • Leave the solution uncovered in a ventilated area.
 The ethyl will evaporate, leaving behind penicillin.